 A six-month report of this unique experiment summarizes some of the goals and accomplishments:

 - “To raise awareness about FVRL and shatter stereotypes about libraries, library services and library customers.”
 The van itself shatters library stereotypes with its hot-rod paint job and tech toys.
 It parks and opens its doors at food banks, soup kitchens, shelters and transitional housing.
 Smitty Miller injects fun into events with costumes, music (Lady Gaga blasting at a BBQ at a women’s shelter) and lots of personal interaction.
-Their photo gallery tells a colorful story.
+Their photos on Flickr tells a colorful story.

 - “To reach the underserved who do not know about the library or have some obstacles to visiting the library.”
 LiLi’s mobility brings the library to people on their own turf, which opens possibilities for personal engagement to let non-users know how much more than books the library has to offer.
 A primary object of the outreach is the homeless, creating a conduit to people who don’t have a stable community with a library at its hub.
 “An unexpected outcome was the deep emotional impact these acts had on underserved people.”